rcarmona50/DatabaseProject/README.md

 DATABASE Web Application Project

-Description: A web application with emphasis on database design and implementation.
-Created using FLASK, PYTHON, HTML and MySQL.
+Description: A web application with emphasis on database design and implementation using FLASK, PYTHON, HTML and MySQL.

     Included:
     - ER Diagrams